MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql-checklist.md

 ---
-title: Best practices to migrate from Oracle into Flexible Server
+title: Best Practices For Seamless Migrations To Azure Database For PostgreSQL
 description: Best practices for migration from Oracle into Azure Database for PostgreSQL.
-author: jaredmeade
+author: JaredMSFT
 ms.author: jaredmeade
 ms.reviewer: tbd
 ms.date: 12/11/2024